High-Performance Simulations of Higher Representations of Wilson Fermions: Algorithms

 \subsubsection{Supported Inverters}

-For standard Monte-Carlo simulations, the Multi-Shift Conjugate Gradient, the $\gamma_5$ Quasi Minimal Residual, and the stabilized Bi-Conjugate Gradient \cite{doi:10.1137/0914062, doi:10.1137/0913035} are supported for all architectures and efficient.
-The Conjugate Gradient is necessary for simulations with the RHMC.
-However, the default inverter is the $\gamma_5$QMR for its good convergence properties.
+For standard Monte-Carlo simulations, the Multi-Shift Conjugate Gradient (CG), the $\gamma_5$ Quasi Minimal Residual ($\gamma_5$QMR), and the stabilized Bi-Conjugate Gradient (BiCG)\cite{doi:10.1137/0914062, doi:10.1137/0913035} are supported for all architectures and efficient.
+The Conjugate Gradient is necessary for simulations with the RHMC, see Sect.~\ref{sec:rhmc}.
+However, the default inverter is the $\gamma_5$QMR \cite{Frommer:1995ik} for its good convergence properties.
 For ill-conditioned systems, the stabilized BiCG is often substantially faster but not guaranteed to converge.